JORDAN SALOMON, PHD

 About ME

 I apply the one health perspective to understanding how parasites and vectors are maintained in their sylvatic systems.
-I identify as a question based scientist, therefore I like to adapt similar questions to multiple zoonotic vector-borne disease systems.
-Currently I work with Dr. Phil Kaufman et al. at Texas A&M University to improve integrated pest management strategies for livestock operations.
-Recent projects in the Hamer lab at Texas A&M University included identifying vector phenology and vector-host associations of ticks and fleas, in addition to testing vector-host preferences and how parasites may manipulate foraging behaviors of triatomine.
+As a question-based scientist, I like to adapt similar questions to multiple zoonotic vector-borne disease or pest systems.
+Currently, I work with Dr. Phillip Kaufman et al. at Texas A&M University to improve integrated pest management strategies for livestock.
+With the reemergence of primary screwworm (Choliomyia hominivorax) across historical ranges that have been previously eradicated from, I am working on the discovery of new interventions and methods to enhance the existing interventions.
+Previously in the Hamer lab at Texas A&M University, my research focused on identifying vector phenology and vector-host associations of ticks and fleas, in addition to testing vector-host preferences and how parasites may manipulate foraging behaviors of triatomine.
 My research began in the Swei lab at San Francisco State University where I identified that increased predator diversity decreased the risk of tick-borne diseases and how multi-parasitic infections of rodents were associated throughout fragmented habitats.

 Picture